 What Are They Watching?
 The Impact Potential of Children Programs and the Need for Parental Control

 A week and a half ago, I was working at my desk, having finished watching an episode of Cold Case Files.
 After changing the channel, a commercial for a children’s cartoon aired.
-On any other day, I might have ignored the narrative were it not for me being unsettled by a killer’s confession in in a 1977 murder case.
+On any other day, I might have ignored the narrative were it not for being unsettled by a killer’s confession in in a 1977 murder case.

 In this particular case, a mother, after some persuasion, allowed her son and daughter to visit a nearby fair.
 At some point, the daughter returned home to get more money, only never to be seen alive again.
 Sadly, the little girl’s remains were discovered approximately two months later.
 And, while there were a range of possible suspects, the case wouldn’t be solved for 20 years when forensic science had advanced significantly.

-Investigators learned that victim’s killer was a sexual predator (dating back to 1969) who had abducted and molested two young girls.
+Investigators learned that the victim’s killer was a sexual predator (dating back to 1969) who had abducted and molested two young girls.
 When the killer was taken into custody as the probable suspect in the case I speak of, he disclosed something disturbing.
 He would lure his victims into close proximity before abducting them.

 I think of this little girl and her mother and wonder whether there was a missed opportunity to educate about safety with regard to strangers.
-How are parents are educating their children about the importance of not engaging strangers on any level?
+How are parents educating their children about the importance of not engaging strangers on any level?
 Are our children even sensitized to the potential dangers within their surrounding environment?
-What are the messages that adults communicate face-to-face and digitally to kids today?
+What are the messages that adults communicate face-to-face and digitally to their kids today?

 This cartoon commercial narrated the line: “Love is love,” while displaying two characters in a rather intense lip-locked embrace.
 My initial thought, cringey.
 Children should not be bombarded with images of characters whether of the same or opposite sex, engaged in various stages of intimacy.